davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

+# About

-# Description
+### Description

-This library contains functions that simplify the development of JavaFX applications.<br>
+A library containing functions that simplify the development of JavaFX applications.
+These include handling FXML dialogs, a database API and an easy-to-use test suite.<br>

+### Features

 - <b>Powerful dialog API</b><br>
-  Create complex .fxml file based dialogs.
-Pass and retrieve arguments without any effort.<br>
-  Profit from predefined common information-, warning-, error-, confirmation- and input dialogs.<br>
+  Easily create complex FXML-based dialogs and pass parameters to them without batting an eyelid.
+Of course, there are also predefined standard dialogs.<br>

 - <b>Powerful database API</b><br>
-  Perform standard CRUD operations on every entity/entities.
-No need for writing boilerplate code anymore.<br>
-  Make use of a simple but very powerful finding API using the builder pattern.<br>
-  The complete CRUD API is built on top of the Hibernate API - feel free to use it with every database, that is supported by Hibernate.<br>
+  Perform standard CRUD operations with any entity you want.
+Find data with a mighty finder API that uses the builder pattern – sessions & transactions included.

 - <b>Testing suite</b><br>
-  Run unit tests that require JavaFX components with ease, just by extending your test class with one single class.<br>
-  No more annoying errors like "Toolkit not found", "Toolkit already initialized","Location is not set" or "Not on FX application thread" during testing.
+  Run unit tests that require JavaFX components with ease.
+No more annoying errors like “Toolkit not found” or “Not on FX application thread” during testing.

+- <b>Easy to integrate</b><br>
+  Take advantage of this library being available in the central maven repository.
+Including this library in your project is done in seconds – just like managing versions.

-- <b>Other helpful classes</b><br>
+- <b>Other helpful stuff</b><br>
   CommonUtils, SystemUtils, SuppressWarningStrings.

 # Requirements